 - Labeling and packaging should be done in a way so that they comply with the custom standards and would be easy to carry which automatically helps to reduce the shipping cost.

-- Marking should mention package number, weight, handling instruction, port, and place of destination which helps in identification and information of cargo packed.
+- Marking should mention package number, weight, handling instruction, port name, and place of destination which helps in identification and information of the cargo packed.

 6- Custom Insurance and CIF & FOB contracts are very important in order to recover the loss of your goods if something goes wrong.

 7- Try to deliever the goods or products as soon as you get the order.

 8- Customs clearance plays a vital role in any import/export business and one needs to have a shipping bill along with the number.

 The government of India also launched a single-window IceGate to help exporters for all their custom queries.